guugimeness/iverilog-api/README.md

 ```

 ### How to test
 With the dependencies and compiler installed, run the code, starting the API.
 Using VScode, the API is opened on a localhost port.
-After that, it's possible to make a request to the '/test' route, passing as a parameter a json that follows the model below.
+After that, it's possible to make a request to the '/test_verilog' route, passing as a parameter a json that follows the model below.
 ```
 data = {
   "verilog_code": "Verilog code to test",
   "user_id": "user identifier",
   "exercise_id": "exercise identifier"
+  "testbench_id": "test bench identifier"
 }

-response = requests.get('http://127.0.0.1:5000/test', json=data)
+response = requests.get('http://127.0.0.1:5000/test_verilog', json=data)
 ```
-Ps: The test bench is named by "exercise_id".
-For example, the exercise with id 1 will be tested by "1_tb.v"

 ### Response
 By default, the API returns json containing the following information: